FlameWolf/quip-api/roadmap.md

 To fix:

-- Sorting in favourites, search, and topmost
+- Sorting in favourites and search
 - Ensure sorting is okay in other pipelines

 To add: